Speaking

 APA girls face unique and sometimes conflicting challenges to growing up proud and strong in both Asian and American societies.
 Some thoughts and strategies to help them develop their strength and pride and voice.

-Lunar New Year Festival--Stories, Traditions, and Song
+Chinese Lunar New Year Festival--Stories, Traditions, and Song

-(with interactive Nian, dumpling, or zodiac play) See link for more details.
+(with interactive Nian, dumpling, or zodiac play).
+See link for more details.

 Mid-Autumn Moon Festival--Stories and Traditions

-(with interactive Moon Lady play)
+(with interactive Moon Lady play and the connection to fortune cookies)

 Chinese Valentine's Day--Stories and Traditions